Ganga Mai Ki Betiyan: Casting

 Sheezan Khan was signed to play male lead, Siddhu.
-Shubhangi Latkar were confirmed to play Ganga Mai.
-Indira Krishnan had been cast as the main villian, Durgawati.
+Amandeep Sidhu was roped to play female lead, Sneha.
+Shubhangi Latkar was confirmed to play Ganga Mai.
+Vaishnavi Prajapati was cast as the youngest daughter of Ganga Mai.
+Indira Krishnan had been cast as the main villain, Durgavati.
 Srishti Jain was cast as the eldest sister, Sahana.
+In March 2026, Shehzad Shaikh joined the cast as a hotelier, Shukla.
+In May, Srishti Jain quit the show and replaced by Marathi actress Namrata Pradhan as Sahaana.
+In July, Arjun Verma joined the show as Durga's nephew, Tejpratap Singh.

+Music

+The serial Ganga Mai Ki Betiyan features an original song titled "Ishqiyaa" as part of its official soundtrack.
+The track was released on 9 December 2025 as a single under the Zee Music Company label and is associated with emotional and romantic sequences in the serial.

+The song’s composition and recording credits are attributed to Ankit-Chetan with lyrics by Sandeep Sharare and performance by Chetan Bharanga.

 Release

 The series was released on 22 September 2025 replacing Kumkum Bhagya at the 9 PM slot.
 By doing so, the show became the first non-Balaji Telefilms show in 19 years to air at that slot.